equinor/radix-public-site/public-site/docs/guides/sub-pipeline/example-pipeline-with-azure-workload-identity.md

     # This annotation is optional and can be used to limit wich steps are enabled for workload identity
     azure.workload.identity/skip-containers: skip-id
 spec:
+  params:
+    - name: AZURE_CLIENT_ID                    # this value will be delivered from pipeline automatically
+      default: not-set-AZURE_CLIENT_ID-in-task # optional default value
   stepTemplate:
     # Make sure all steps runs as a regular user.
 Running as root is not allowed
     securityContext: